KubaKrzych/Golf-minigame/README.md

 ## How to run it

+First of all, if you do not wish to clone the repository and follow instructions below, you can simply watch a little video I recorder that previews most of the features I've implemented.
+You can click [here](https://www.youtube.com/watch?v=SookIx5zcTM), to get to youtube and watch it.

 Firstly, make sure you've got python installed!
 Then, clone the repository and do as follows:

 ```